-This article by Pernille Rudlin was first published in Japanese in the Teikoku News, 9th February 2022
+This article by Pernille Rudlin was first published in Japanese in the Teikoku News, 13th September 2023

 For more content like this, subscribe to the free Rudlin Consulting Newsletter. 最新の在欧日系企業の状況については無料の月刊Rudlin Consulting ニューズレターにご登録ください。Read More